Sp3rick/GroupHelp/plugins.md

 PTime: avaiable if punishment is set to warn/mute/ban, contains seconds of punishment
 delete: true if flooded messages should be deleted

--

-<b>UsersHandler.js</b>

->Depends on api/rolesManager.js
+<b>warns.js</b>

 >Depends on api/utils.js

-Adds on global.roles[roleName] data about pre-made roles: founder, moderator, muter, cleaner, helper, free.
-This plugin adds /perms command and handle any new user on the chat

-<b>warns.js</b>
+>Depends on api/setNum.js
+>Depends on api/setTime.js

+Allow you to change warn settings on a group

 chat.warns Warns Object:

 timed: ([userId]: [endTime, endTime, endTime]) contains necerray data to revoke scheduled warns when time is over
+count: ([userId]: number) countains count of warns for each user
 limit: number of warns after wich should be applyed a punishment
 punishment: punishment when limit is hit [2:kick|3:mute|4:ban]
 PTime: avaiable if punishment is set to warn/mute/ban, contains seconds of punishment